pbersiczuehlke/azure-petstore/workshop/04_sending_order_email/README.md

 9. Click + Private Endpoint
 10. Choose your resource group
 11. Name `pe-sb`
-12. Choose the provided VNet
+12. Choose the provided VNet & subnet for the ACR
-13. Choose the `sn-<teamname>` subnet
-14. Create it
+13. Create it

 Once the Service Bus is created:
 1. Press + Topic